 According to EarlyBird’s official website, you can encourage friends and family to donate toward the account by sending them invites.
 Others can send contributions by downloading the app to create a basic account, selecting a number off their contacts list and sending a dollar amount.
 Recipients are notified via SMS.

 This account is a Uniform Gift Act for Minors Account (UGMA).
-So once the child turns the age of maturity, which is 18 or 21 depending on your state, the assets in the account become the beneficiary’s property.
-Your child can withdraw funds or continue to invest in EarlyBird as an ordinary brokerage account.
+And you’re free to open a UGMA on behalf of any minor; the beneficiary doesn’t need to be your child.
+Once the child turns the age of maturity, which is 18 or 21 depending on your state, the assets in the account become the beneficiary’s property.
+The child can withdraw funds or continue to invest in EarlyBird as an ordinary brokerage account.

 At this point, the child can also roll over assets into an IRA or 401(k) plan.

-- Enter your mobile phone number, name and email address.
+- Enter your mobile phone number, name and email address, and create a passcode.